Along with the Gods: The Last 49 Days: South Korea

-Prior to its release, Along with the Gods: The Last 49 Days set the record for the highest pre-sale tickets in South Korea's box office history with 60.5% reservation rate.
+Prior to its release, Along with the Gods: The Last 49 Days set the record for the highest pre-sale tickets in South Korea's box office history with a 60.5% reservation rate.
 The rate reached 42 million, outdoing the record of the 2017 film The Battleship Island which reached the same number of reservations on the day before the opening of the film.

 The film also broke the opening day record in South Korea by attracting 1,263,788 viewers on the first day of its release, which is more than twice the amount of Along with the Gods: The Two Worlds (422,339 viewers).
 On the second day of its release, the film attracted more than 2 million viewers.
-On August 4, the film attracted 1,466,416 viewers, making the film set a record of the most viewers in a single day, surpassing Avengers: Infinity War that attracted 1,333,310 viewers in a single day before.
+On August 4, the film attracted 1,466,416 viewers, making the film set a record of the most viewers in a single day, surpassing Avengers: Infinity War which attracted 1,333,310 viewers in a single day before.
 On August 5, it was reported that Along with the Gods had attracted 5,409,817 viewers on its fifth day, making the film the fastest to reach such number, surpassing Along with the Gods: The Two Worlds which set the record in a week, and The Admiral: Roaring Currents, the first most viewed film in Korea, which set the record in a six days.
 Along with the Gods placed first in the weekly box office.
 The film accumulated $46.2 million from 6.2 million admissions.
 Along with the Gods holds the record for the fastest film to reach 7, 8 and 9 million views in South Korean box office history.
 It passed 10 million views on August 16, 2018.
 The film passed 12 million views as of August 30, 2018, becoming the 13th most-watched film of all time in South Korea.